 Puteoli was an important Roman port within Italy that was located roughly 170 miles (274 kilometers) from Rome.
 It was near the end of what is called Paul's fourth missionary journey that, on his way to Rome as a prisoner, he landed in Puteoli and met with fellow Christians for an entire week.

-After his visit, Paul picked up the Appian Way north of the city and travelled the remainder of his journey on foot.
+After arriving in mainland Italy, Paul picked up the Appian Way north of the city and travelled the remainder of his journey on foot.

 Rome was the political, economic and military center of the Roman Empire in the first century A.D.
 Since its 753 B.C. founding in Italy, it had grew to a wealthy major metropolis with an estimated population of 1.2 million (half of which were slaves).
 "Strangers of Rome" (Acts 2:10) were among the many at Jerusalem during the day of Pentecost when God poured out His spirit and thousands became converted.

-Early Christianity and its Founder spanned several emperors.
+The life of Jesus and the early New Testament church spanned several emperors.
 Augustus ruled the empire in 5 B.C. when Christ was born into the world and his successor, Tiberius, reigned when Jesus was crucified in 30 A.D.
 Caligula ruled when a Centurion named Cornelius became the first recorded non-Jew to become a Christian (Acts 10).
 Claudius was Emperor when, in 44 A.D., the Apostle Paul began the first of what would become five missionary journeys.
 He was also the ruler who expelled Priscilla, Aquila and other Jews from the city of Rome (Acts 18:1 - 2).
 Emperor Nero, in 67 A.D., began the first of Rome's persecutions against believers.
-He approved the killing of a whole host of saints, including Paul and Peter.
+He approved the killing of a whole host of saints, including Paul and Peter, in this capital city of Italy.
 Emperor Domitian exiled the last living original apostle, John, to the island of Patmos around 95 A.D.
 It took his successor, Nerva, to release John from the island and allow him to spend his remaining days in Ephesus.